jakelevi1996/aims/scripts/course_4_ml/assignment/README.md

 ## Comparing CPU vs GPU

 The script `scripts/course_4_ml/assignment/compare_cpu_gpu.py` compares inference with a MLP on MNIST on the CPU and GPU, for 2 different sized models, and runs in about 5 minutes 40.9 seconds.
-The plots below show the comparison for a MLP with 2 hidden layers and 400 hidden units per layer, and with 4 hidden layers and 800 hidden units per layer, respectively, running locally on my laptop with an NVIDIA GeForce MX250 GPU.
+The plots below show the comparison for a MLP with 2 hidden layers and 400 hidden units per layer, and with 4 hidden layers and 800 hidden units per layer, respectively, running on a laptop with an NVIDIA GeForce MX250 GPU.
 The GPU offers a speed-up for training in both cases, but the speed-up is much more significant for the larger model.
 Interestingly, there doesn't appear to be as much speed up for test set evaluations, presumably because the GPU speed benefit is offset by copying data from CPU to GPU.

 ![](./Results/Protected/MNIST_cross_entropy_loss_over_5_epochs_vs_time,_CPU_vs_GPU,_2_hidden_layers,_400_hidden_units.png)